 Note: There is no Loop Trail access to the base of El Capitan, if you really want to stand at the bottom of this awesome cliff, you’ll have to digress onto the climber’s trail.
 Also, Mirror Lake is mostly dried up in summer but still has a lovely view.
 Swimmers should check out the natural dam on Tenaya Creek, very close to Mirror Lake, which has water even in the summer months.

-To close out day one, make your way to Tunnel View for sunset.
-There is not shuttle service to Tunnel View, so you’ll need to take your own vehicle.
-It is best to get there an hour or more before sunset for photos, because the mountains cast deep shadows on the Valley as the sun drops.
+To close out day one, make your way to Tunnel View for pre-sunset.
+There is no shuttle service to Tunnel View, so you’ll need to take your own vehicle and parking is limited.
+It is best to get there an hour or more before sunset for photos because the mountains cast deep shadows on the Valley as the sun drops.

 Day 2